DirectDM/directdm-py/USAGE.md

 ## A comment on input parameters

 The `DirectDM` code allows the user to specify their own input parameters via a user-defined dictionary of input parameters.
 Only "primary" input parameters can be updated (e.g., the top-quark pole mass is a primary input parameter, whereas the MSbar top-quark mass at scale MZ is calculated internally).
 To be specific, we list the allowed input parameters and their keys in the input dictionary below, see [this reference](https://arxiv.org/abs/1708.02678) for definitions.
 Note that specifying an invalid key (one that does not correspond to a "primary" input) in the input dictionary will cause the code to abort, to avoid unintended behaviour of the code.
+Note also that all dimensionful quantities have to be expressed in units of GeV.

 `'asMZ'`: The strong coupling constant at scale mu=MZ